LunarG/VulkanSamples/BUILD.md

 sudo apt-get install git cmake build-essential bison libx11-dev libxcb1-dev
 ```

 Example debug build (Note that the update\_external\_sources script used below builds external tools into predefined locations.
-See **LVL's Dependencies** for more information and other options):
+See **Loader and Validation Layer Dependencies** for more information and other options):
 ```
 cd Vulkan-LoaderAndValidationLayers  # cd to the root of the cloned git repository ./update_external_sources.sh